Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Experimental Results

-We verify our proposed technique against two techniques in two common navigational settings: Hybrid A* \cite{dolgov2008practical}, and CG \cite{zhang2018hybrid}.
+We verify our proposed technique against two techniques in two common navigational settings: Hybrid A* \cite{dolgov2008practical}, and the hybrid motion primitive, numerical optimization approach (denoted CGPrim) from \cite{zhang2018hybrid}.
+We consider two variants of Hybrid A*: an unsmoothed version (HA*) and a smoothed version (S-HA*) that uses the smoothing approach outlined in \cite{dolgov2008practical}.
 The techniques described here were implemented in Python 3.7 (Spyder).
 Results were obtained using a desktop equipped with an AMD Ryzen 3 2200G processor and 8GB of RAM running Windows 10 OS.
 Start and goal configurations were not constrained to be lattice vertices.
-We assume that all obstacles are known to the planner ahead of time, and that the environment is noiseless.
+We assume that obstacles are known to the planner ahead of time and that the environment is noiseless.
 As such, the results that follow can be thought of as a single iteration of a full re-planning process.